loksland/choppy/README.md

   - `color` The hex representation of the text color (Eg. `#FF3300`)
   - `fontStyle` The font style of the text field (Eg. `Regular`,`Bold`,`Italic` etc.)
   - `fontName` The font name, without style.
 (Eg. `Arial`)
   - `fontSize` The font size, in pts.
-This value will take into account the global `outputValueFactor` for the document.
+This value will take into account the `outputValueFactor`.
 - **flags** (string)
 Default ''.
 A comma separated string list.
 General property that allows extended functionality.
 Can optionally be set in the layer comp name within brackets.
 Eg. `basename.png(flag1,flag2 etc)`.